danmartinez78/robodog/docs/webrtc_instant_commands_fix.md

 ## Questions for Next Session

-1. Does the fix work via web UI?
-(Critical validation)
+1. **Does the fix work via web UI?** 🔴 (Critical - we don't know yet!)
-2. Should we add a "became_busy" flag to telemetry?
+2. **IF it works:** Should we add a "became_busy" flag to telemetry?
-3. What's the right busy detection timeout? (currently 2s)
+3. **IF it works:** What's the right busy detection timeout? (currently 2s)
-4. Should instant commands have a different timeout than motion commands?
+4. **IF it works:** Should instant commands have a different timeout than motion commands?
+5. **IF it doesn't work:** What did we miss in the state machine logic?
-5. Do we need to handle rapid command sequences specially?
+6. **IF it doesn't work:** Do we need to monitor a different state topic?

 ---

-**Status:** Ready for web UI testing.
-The fix is deployed and builds cleanly.
-Next step is validation on the actual robot through the web interface. 🚀
+**Status:** Fix implemented but UNVALIDATED.
+We have a hypothesis (instant commands transition too fast for the queue to detect) and a proposed solution (wait FOR busy state with timeout), but we haven't tested if it actually solves the problem.
+Next session MUST start with web UI testing. 🧪